Mutahar789/PCLA/README.md

 * Is fully compatible with the latest version of CARLA and independent of the Leaderboard’s specific CARLA version.
 * Includes nine different high-performing ADAs trained with 17 distinct training seeds.

-Paper available at <a href="https://arxiv.org/abs/2503.09385" target="_blank">Arxiv</a>.
+Paper available at <a href="https://arxiv.org/abs/2503.09385" target="_blank" rel="noopener noreferrer">Arxiv</a>.
 It will be published at the FSE 2025 demonstration track.

 </p>